osg-htc/virtual-school-pilot-2020/docs/materials/htc/part3-ex3-job-retry.md

 Bonus Exercise
 --------------

-If you have time, edit your submit file so that instead of removing long running jobs, have HTCondor automatically put the long-running job on hold, and then automatically release it.
+If you have time, edit your submit file so that instead of removing long running jobs, HTCondor will automatically put the long-running job on hold, and then automatically release it.